 Mold growth is a huge problem that no landlord or single family property management company wants to deal with.
 When the signs of mold appear, you need to act fast, otherwise, you could find yourself in legal trouble.
 Under the implied warranty of habitability, the landlord must keep their rental property free from issues that could put their tenant’s health at risk.
 Unfortunately, this is easier said than done.
 Mold can be hard to get rid of, and often, you’ll have to move your tenants out of the rental unit while you deal with mold growth.
 Whether or not they’ll be allowed to return is another concern.

 What is Black Mold?

 Black mold or Stachybotrys is a kind of mold that is commonly known as “toxic black mold”.
-Unlike other kinds of mold, black mold is the one that’ll likely make you sick.
+Unlike other kinds of mold, black mold is one of the reasons that make you feel sick in your house.
 This is because toxic black mold produces mycotoxins that can cause allergic reactions.

 What Are The Causes of Black Mold?